 Box-plot analysis, also known as the interquartile method, is another heavily referenced technique that involves the use of distributional characteristics to identify outliers (Cots et al., 2000; Pirson et al., 2006; Weichle et al., 2013).
 The most common use of this method is to compute the first quartile (Q1) at the 25th percentile and third quartile (Q3) at the 75th percentile, then compute the interquartile range (IQR) as Q3-Q1; points outside Q1-1.5*IQR and Q3*1.5*IQR are tagged for inspection as outliers (Metcalf & Casey, 2016).
 For example, in their study to find factors that could explain high and low-resource use outliers of factors contributing to hospital length-of-stay, one research team identified high resource use and low resource use outliers using this method (Cots et al., 2000).
 Citing that they used the logarithmic link function in their generalized linear models, Weichle et al. (2013) incorporated the natural logarithm transformation to identify observations from the full cohort as outliers: outliers were identified where ln(cost)>Q3+1.5*IQR or ln(cost)<Q1*IQR (where ln refers to the natural logarithm).
 Bhattarai (2013) also compared outlier detection using this method against other methods, and also transformed costs to the natural log first to assume the distributions to be log-normal, but detected outliers separately for pre- and post-period expenditures.
 Bhattarai then removed observations with values larger than Q3+1.5*IQR(log of cost).

+DFBETAs

 Approaches to identify influential observations include DFBETAs: measures of standardized differences between regression coefficients when a given observation is included or excluded (Choi, 2009; Weichle et al., 2013).
 Researchers can use this measurement to determine an observation’s magnitude of influence on each regression parameter estimate.
 Weichle et al. (2013) identified an observation as influential if the absolute value of the predicted DFBETA measurements for two key cost-driving characteristics were greater than the size-adjusted cut-off value of 2/√(N) (in their case, 2/√(2,842)), or approximately 0.03 (Belsley et al., 1980).
 The team also used 0.15 as a cut-off value for identifying an observation as influential, as a 10-15% change-in-estimate criteria are frequently used to assess confounding in epidemiological studies (Rothman et al., 2008).

 Choi (2009) used DFBETAs along with a partial regression plot.
 Partial regression plots can be helpful visual ways of detecting potential outliers as they plot residuals of variables, providing a clear graphic representation of outliers over a simple scatter plot, displaying the relationship between the response variable and an additional independent variable, both adjusted for other independent variables.
 Further, Choi points out, while controlling for other variables, a partial regression plot can detect multivariate outliers, which are not normal errors and can potentially impact multiple regression estimates.
 Partial regression plots also enable visual detection of other potential OLS assumptions such as curvilinear relationships.

+Cook’s distance

 Cook’s distance is another measurement that can be used to identify influential observations.
 This metric deletes each obervation from the estimation before fitting model parameters, then measures the resulting aggregate change in estimated costs to summarize the influence of each observation on the fitted model (Weichle et al., 2013).
 Their team identified observations from the full cohort as influential if the predicted Cook’s distance was greater than 4/N, the conventional size-adjusted cut-off value (Fox, 1991).

+Other approaches